pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 This represents the first out of the eight projects in the "Data Engineering Nanodegree" provided by Udacity.

+## Summary
+The project represents the development of an etl pipeline built to facilitate the analysis of data in a music streaming organisation.

 ## Motivation - TODO
 Practice and apply to a real-world scenario the concepts covered in the 'Data Modelling with Postgres' chapter such as:\
 -normalisation/ denormalisation\
 -query derivation\
 -star schema implementation\
 -SQL operations\
--Postgres\
+-Postgres

 ## Project Details
 ### Introduction
-A music streaming /company/ similar to Spotify has been collecting data on its user's actity while using the music streaming application.
+A music streaming organisation similar to Spotify has been collecting data on its user's actity while they were using the streaming application.
 The business analytics team intends to gain insight on the frequency with which songs are played.\
-The team requires the engineer to design and develop a database schema and an ETL pipeline optimised around the already collected data and the analysis mentioned above.
+The team requires the engineer to design and develop a database schema and an ETL pipeline optimised for the already collected data and the analysis mentioned above.

 ### Existing Data - TODO
-The collected data is split in two datasets:\
+The existing data consists of two datasets:\

 1. Song Dataset\
 Descritpion: Contains metadata about songs and their artists.\